simeononsecurity/simeononsecurity.ch/content/articles/the-role-of-penetration-testing-in-cybersecurity/index.en.md

 ## Introduction

-In today's digital landscape, where cyber threats are becoming increasingly sophisticated, organizations must proactively protect their systems and sensitive data. **Penetration testing** has emerged as a critical component of a robust **cybersecurity** strategy.
+Today where cyber threats are becoming increasingly sophisticated, organizations must proactively protect their systems and sensitive data. **Penetration testing** has emerged as a critical component of a robust **cybersecurity** strategy.
 This article explores the role of penetration testing, its methods, and the tools used to conduct thorough assessments.

 ## What is Penetration Testing?